-During interviews with random staff, the auditor confirmed staff were aware of how to privately report sexual abuse and sexual harassment of inmates (through the staff hotline).
+During interviews with random staff, the auditor confirmed staff were aware of how to privately report sexual abuse and sexual harassment of inmates (by privately reporting to a supervisor or by calling the toll-free staff hotline).
 Staff confirmed inmates can call the PREA hotline (#55).
 Staff confirmed inmates can report sexual abuse verbally, in writing, anonymously, or through a third party.
 Staff acknowledged they would document verbal reports immediately.

-During interviews with random inmates, the auditor confirmed inmates were aware of how to report sexual abuse (by calling #55 or by telling staff).
+During interviews with random inmates, the auditor confirmed inmates were aware of how to report sexual abuse (by calling #55, by telling staff, or by telling a counselor).
 Inmates were aware they could make anonymous reports.
 Inmates also confirmed they were able to make reports of sexual abuse or sexual harassment in person, in writing, or through a third party.

 During an interview with the PREA Compliance Manager, the auditor was advised the agency established an external entity that inmates could use to make a private report.
 This was established through Action Alliance (#55 hotline).
-Any inmate could contact Action Alliance and make a report.
+Any inmate could make a report to Action Alliance through the hotline and/or by writing a letter to the mailing address provided.
 Typically, within the same day, this report would be forwarded back to the agency to be investigated.